StRobertCHSCS/final-project-darvitu/README.md

 * Executioner: A slow moving enemy and always moves towards the player.
 Attack is a heavy hitting axe slash which deals 3 damage on hit.
 Each attack has a 2 second cooldown

 * Slime: A fast moving enemy which always chases the player.
-Attack is a light melee attack when the smile is in contact with the player.
+Attack is a light melee attack when the slime is in contact with the player.
 Attack deals 1 damage but has no cooldown.

-* Minion: A fast moving enemy that floats, meaning it can travel over walls and lava.
+* Minion: A fast moving enemy that follows the player and can pass through walls.
 Deals 1 damage when in contact with the player.
-They have more healh than the other enemies and is only present in the boss stage.
-They have no cooldown.
+They have more health than the other enemies and is only present in the boss stage.
+They have no respawn cooldown.

-* Boss: The final enemy to kill before winning the game.
-Does not do damage but has a 100 health and has its own health bar.
+* Boss: The final enemy to defeat before winning the game.
+Does not deal damage to the player directly but spawns minions.
+Has 100 health and can be attacked by player.

 ### SCORING